Substra/substra-frontend/README.md

 For testing with prod config:<br/>
 `yarn start:prod`

-For building the production website and deploy it, run:
+For building the production website, run:
-Before deploying, create a file deploy.js in the tools folder with your param:
 ```
 yarn build:main
-yarn deploy
 ```

-You can now stop the task on aws ECS, it will restart automatically, if you did not define an autoscaling policy.

 ## Storybook